bring/developer-site/content/api/event-cast/index.md

     content: |
       We recommend subscribing only to events relevant to you.
 By keeping the list of events (`event_groups`) as small as possible, you will not get more updates than you need and your server will not get unnecessary HTTP requests from Bring.

       Events are defined as an array with comma separated strings.
+Wildcards like `*` and `ALL` are not supported.

       ### Example